Sama (Sufism)

+Sama, (Note: Sema; سَماع) literally Listening, is a Sufi ritual performed as part of the meditation and prayer practice known as Dhikr (in English, Remembrance [of God]).
+It is discussed by al-Ghazali in his The Alchemy of Happiness.

+It is sometimes associated with Rumi, who is said to have fallen into an ecstatic trance after wandering through a city and hearing the name of God in the rhythmic hammering of a goldbeater (hence the name Sama, i.e. hearing/listening).
+As an imitation of this, Sama invites the practitioner to reflect on the all-encompassing presence of God, a concept known as tawhid.

-Sama (Sema; سَماع) is a Sufi ceremony performed as part of the meditation and prayer practice dhikr.
-Sama means "listening", while dhikr means "remembrance".
-These performances often include singing, playing instruments, dancing, recitation of poetry and prayers, wearing symbolic attire, and other rituals.
+Sama often includes singing, playing instruments, dancing, recitation of poetry and prayers, wearing symbolic attire, and other rituals.
 Sama is a particularly popular form of worship in Sufism.

 In 2005, UNESCO confirmed the "Mevlevi Sama Ceremony" of Turkey as one of the Masterpieces of the Oral and Intangible Heritage of Humanity.

 Etymology

 The term sama stems from the root-verb meaning acceptance by tradition, from which are derived the words سَمْع (sam‘^{un}) and اِسْتِمَاع (’istimā‘^{un}, listening), often paired with نَقْل (naql^{un}) and تَقْلِيد (taqlīd^{un}, tradition).
 It may have been in use since the tenth century to refer to a type of dhikr (remembrance of God), a ceremony used by various Sufi orders, particularly the Chishti order of the sub-continent.
 It often involves prayer, song and dance.